Daniibooii/whack-a-duck/README.md

 As the __whacker__, your goal is to score as many points as possible by whacking ducks.<br>

-As a __duck__, your goal is to avoid being whacked!<br>
+As a __duck__, your goal is to eat as many colored balls as you can.<br>
-Do so by diving underwater and re-appearing where you are not expected;<br>
+You also want to avoid being whacked; do so by diving underwater and re-appearing where you are not expected.<br>
-but remember: you can only hold your breath for so long.<br>
+But remember: you can only hold your breath for so long!<br>

 # Good luck!